mbakunas/Azure-HubSpoke/README.md

 | Public IP Address | [Resource Name]-IP | HUB-EastUS2-01-Firewall-IP |
 | Route Table* | [Descriptive Text]-[Region]-## | RouteTable-EastUS2-01

-* Naming convention is recommended but not forced by the solution.
+&ast; Naming convention is recommended but not forced by the solution.

 ## Using the Solution